Image Source: www.stockunlimited.com

 Step 1: Conserve Some Cash

-Be it a meager amount, but you should start saving some cash while on the job.
-The only and the key reason why you need an emergency fund is the potential of losing the job.
+You should save some cash, even a meager amount, while on the job.
+This money will be your emergency fund when you lose your job.
 If you haven’t thought about saving, then this is the right time to do so.

 Just save whatever you can every month.
-According to an advice given Dave Ramsay, the king of debt-reduction, to a radio show caller he should stop spending additional money on the credit card bills, rather should start stockpiling cash.
+According to the advice given by Dave Ramsay, the king of debt reduction, to a radio show caller, he should stop spending additional money on credit card bills rather should start stockpiling cash.

 What’s the reason behind this advice?
-The unions might go for a strike and the caller might go out of job or without any pay for at least a month’s time.
-Thus he will be requiring enough money to sail through the regular expenses for a month or so.
+The unions might strike, and the caller might leave a job or be without pay for at least a month.
+Thus he will require enough money to sail through the regular expenses for a month or so.

-So if you weigh up the situations at job, then considering the risk, it is suggested that you divert some money to savings right away.
+If you weigh up the situations at the job, then considering the risk, it is suggested that you divert some money to savings immediately.

-For some time stop paying extra amount on the debts as well as try reducing the spending wherever you can.
+For some time, stop paying the extra amounts on debts and reduce spending wherever you can.
 However, it is not advisable to start contributing towards the retirement account.

 -